henry-banks/Type-on-Strap/pages/about.md

 ---

 I am HENRY BANKS, a GAME DEVELOPER from in SEATTLE, WA.
-I have alternated between gameplay programmer and game designer for several years, working on everything from a [clockpunk hack-and-slash](https://hbanks.itch.io/descent) to a [robot boxing game](https://hbanks.itch.io/junkbots) to a [physics-puzzle game about explosions](https://github.com/henry-banks/Explosive).
+I am a gameplay programmer and game designer who has worked on everything from a [clockpunk hack-and-slash](https://hbanks.itch.io/descent) to a [robot boxing game](https://hbanks.itch.io/junkbots) to a [physics-puzzle game about explosions](https://github.com/henry-banks/Explosive).

 I am a long-time UNREAL ENGINE 4 developer, but lately I've been doing more and more stuff in UNITY.